SmartTeleMax/iktomi-cms/README.md

 * Representing, converting and validating objects by [iktomi forms](http://iktomi.readthedocs.org/en/latest/forms-basic.html).
-* Extendable WYSIWYG editor. **describe**
+* Extendable WYSIWYG editor.
+Is based on wysihtml5 and inherits its plugin system.
-* Flexible HTML cleanup converter.
+  By default, allows to do standart HTML formatting and cleanup, undo/redo, raw HTML editing.
+* Flexible HTML cleanup converter implemented on top of [lxml.html.clean](http://lxml.de/api/lxml.html.clean-module.html), with tunable list of allowed tag names, attributes, classes, url schemes and other options, also fully-extendable.

 * WYSIWYG buttons to display are chosen automatically on the base of converter allowed tags, when possible.
 * Widgets for selecting objects from another stream for sqlalchemy relationships.
 * Inline editing of item collections inside current object (sqlalchemy delete-orphan option).
 Depth of relationships to edit is not limited.
-* Ajax file upload. **describe**
+* Ajax file upload.
+Files in forms are uploaded without page reload and without blocking other fields to be edited.
 * Automated generation of scaled/cropped image versions
     * Describe image resizing rules and sizes by ImageResizer objects and their combinations.